Menu

-At the close of October 2022 general conference, President Russell M. Nelson invited members of The Church of Jesus Christ of Latter-day Saints across the globe to “focus on the temple in ways you never have before.”
+At the conclusion of April 2024 general conference, President Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints invited Church members to both understand the spiritual privileges made possible by the restoration of priesthood keys and to rejoice in them.

-Throughout his ministry, President Nelson has used general conference, social media and other means to extend invitations to Latter-day Saints worldwide — invitations to act in faith.
+Throughout his ministry as 17th President of the Church, President Nelson has used general conference, social media and other means to extend invitations to Latter-day Saints worldwide — invitations to act in faith and come closer to Jesus Christ.
 Here is a look at some of his other invitations.

 ‘Stay on the covenant path’

-In a press conference in January 2018 following his ordination as President of the Church, President Nelson said: “Now, to each member of the Church I say: Keep on the covenant path.
+In a January 2018 press conference following his ordination as President of the Church, President Nelson said: “Now, to each member of the Church I say: Keep on the covenant path.
 Your commitment to follow the Savior by making covenants with Him and then keeping those covenants will open the door to every spiritual blessing and privilege available to men, women and children everywhere.”

 Whether one is moving along the covenant path, has slipped from the path or can’t see the path from where they are, President Nelson said to priesthood holders during the April 2019 general conference: “I plead with you to repent.
 Experience the strengthening power of daily repentance — of doing and being a little better each day.”